Kanomble/celery_blast/README.md

 ![Docker Container Network](./celery_blast/static/images/docker_container_network.PNG)

 Next, register and log in to CATHI, then click **Start CATHI Tool Set-Up Procedure** on the home dashboard.
-This downloads or refreshes the shared taxdb, Conserved Domain Database, RefSeq assembly summary, and GenBank assembly summary files.
+This downloads or refreshes the shared taxdb, Conserved Domain Database, RefSeq assembly summary, and GenBank assembly summary files from the URLs configured in `.env.dev` or `.env.prod`.

 Reference refreshes are staged and atomically activated.
 If a downloaded archive is unreadable, unsafe, empty, or missing required files, the refresh fails and the previous active dataset remains in use.
-See `docs/REFERENCE_DATA_REFRESH.md`.

 <a name="configuration_notes"></a>
 ## Advanced Installation